-- Complies with The Independent School Standards Regulations (September 2021) - Behaviour and Discipline in Schools, Advice for Head Teachers and College Staff (DfE2016) - www.gov.uk/government/publications/behaviour-and-discipline-in-schools - Special Educational Needs and Disability Code of Practice: 0 to 25 years Statutory guidance for organisations who work with and support children and young people with special educational needs and disabilities (DfE and Department for Health: January 2015)
+- Behaviour and Discipline in Schools, Advice for Head Teachers and College Staff (DfE2016) - www.gov.uk/government/publications/behaviour-and-discipline-in-schools - Special Educational Needs and Disability Code of Practice: 0 to 25 years Statutory guidance for organisations who work with and support children and young people with special educational needs and disabilities (DfE and Department for Health: January 2015) - Use of Reasonable Force.
+Advice for Head of Schools, Staff and Governing Bodies (DfE 2013) which incorporates previous directives. - Equality Act 2010 (HM Government: 2010) - Searching, Screening and Confiscation Advice for Schools (July 2022)